TimoBlok/haskell-auditing-tool/README.md

   .

 package *
-  ghc-options: -fwrite-if-simplified-core -O0
+  ghc-options: -fwrite-if-simplified-core -O0 -fno-omit-interface-pragmas
 ```

 ### Generate `environment` files

-If you want to analyse any of your own modules, you must setup your `.cabal` file, such that it contains a lirary with the module you'd like to analyze.
+If you want to analyse any of your own modules, you must setup your `.cabal` file such that it contains a lirary with the module you'd like to analyze.

 Use the cabal option `--write-ghc-environment-files=always`